 Hospitals should revise their General Acute Care Hospital COVID-19 Mitigation Testing Plan (PDF) to reflect any changes in practice and have it available for review for CDPH upon request.

-GACHs must understand that routine SARS-CoV-2 diagnostic screening testing of HCP does not replace or preclude other infection prevention and control interventions, including monitoring all HCP and patients for signs and symptoms of COVID-19, masking by HCP and patients for source control, maintaining physical distancing and source control in HCP common areas (e.g., breakrooms), use of recommended personal protective equipment (PPE), and environmental cleaning and disinfection.
+GACHs must continue to observe all other infection prevention and control interventions, including monitoring all HCP and patients for signs and symptoms of COVID-19, masking by HCP and patients for source control, arrange HCP common areas (e.g., breakrooms) to avoid crowding, use of recommended personal protective equipment (PPE), and environmental cleaning and disinfection.
 When testing is performed, a negative test only indicates an individual did not have detectable infection at the time of testing; individuals might have SARS-CoV-2 infection that is still in the incubation period or could have ongoing or future exposures that lead to infection.

 If you have any questions about state testing prioritization plans, please contact the Testing Taskforce at firstname.lastname@example.org.